 What do you see in the story?
 Two kinds of sinners.
 The profligate, debauched, open, immoral, irreligious sinner and the hypocrite in the house, around the church, religious, superficially moral, and both are extreme sinners.
 And a father who entreats both, who offers both everything he has.
 And the point is this - young people, listen to me.
 The extreme sinner falls within the purview of God’s grace.
 Not everybody is that extreme on either end, but that’s good news for all of us in between.

 And why does God do this?
 Why does He do this?
 Because He rejoices when one sinner repents and all the holy angels and glorified saints rejoice with Him.
 But, you know, the story doesn’t have an ending, it just stops.
 And after you’ve read verse 32, you’re looking for verse 33 because what happened?
 What does the son say?
 Come on, what did he do?
 It just stops.

-That’s how the story ended.
-And the final irony is that the father who should have beaten the son is beaten to death by the wicked son in the greatest act of evil ever.
-And they thought they were righteous and they didn’t understand love, mercy and grace.
-Yet God the saving gracious Father in Christ uses that murder as the means by which He purchases our salvation.
-It all ends at the cross where He in Christ endured death, despising the shame for us.
+That’s how the story ended, and the final irony is that the father who should have beaten the son is beaten to death by the wicked son in the greatest act of evil ever.
+And they thought they were righteous and they didn’t understand love, mercy, and grace.
+Yet God, the saving, gracious Father in Christ, uses that murder as the means by which He purchases our salvation.
+It all ends at the cross where He in Christ endured death, despising the what?
+The shame for us.
 He took the shame so you could be at the celebration that brings him joy.
 Let’s pray.